BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 - There are many options available:

-  Apache, HAProxy, Envoy, NGINX, Traefik, ...
+  Apache, HAProxy, Envoy Proxy, Gloo, NGINX, Traefik,...

 - Most of these options require us to update/edit configuration files after each change